EchoMAV/docs/docs/echopilot_ai.md

 PIN 6        | Pwr           | GND          | Gnd

 #### Jetson Debug (J25)
-This connector is used to flash new firmward to the Jetson SOM.
+This connector is used to flash new firmware to the Jetson SOM.

 Connector: J25, Part Number: SM04B-GHS-TB(LF)(SN)
 Mating Connector: GHR-04V-S